pixelhumain/communecter/docs/specs/rocketChatIntegration.md

 - P2P : person to person exchanges
 - P2G : private group chat rooms

-## Our side specifications
+## Our side specificationson CO²
-  - on CO²
 - we run on a mongoDB
 	- we have a user collection
 	- and a collection for any ELEMENT
 		- organizations
 		- projects
 	- events
 	- city
 	- classifieds

 ## Integration
 - ultimetly RC would sit inside the plateform in 2 forms :
 	- small bottom popin
 	- chat page, grouping all different conversations
 	- open to suggestions ???

 ## Use cases
 - a user can go on any users page and start a discussion, identicall to a P2P converstaion in RC
 	- the conversation is not accessible to other users
 - ELEMENTs always have group or people associated
 	- any ELEMENT has a "create chat room" feature
 	- channels are only accessible to the group's members
 	- only admins can open a channel
 	- a group can have many channels